happi/json-transform/README.md

   foo() ->
     [{<<"foo">>, 42}].

-Due to the precedence rules ":" and "-" operators in Erlang there is a small inconvenience, you have to put negative numbers in objects within parentheses.
+Due to the precedence rules of the ":" and "-" operators in Erlang there is a small inconvenience, you have to put negative numbers in objects within parentheses.

 i.e.
     <<{ { "foo" : (-42) } }>>.